MLS-C01 Exploratory Data Analysis Practice Question

 Variation 1.
 During exploratory data analysis, a data scientist notices that the target variable is highly imbalanced.
 Which technique should be used to address this issue before training a classification model?

 Why E: SMOTE (Synthetic Minority Over-sampling Technique) is a popular method for handling imbalanced datasets by generating synthetic samples for the minority class.
-Option A is wrong because removing outliers does not address class imbalance.
-Option B is wrong because feature scaling does not affect imbalance.
-Option D is wrong because PCA is for dimensionality reduction, not imbalance.
-Option E is wrong because cross-validation is a model evaluation technique, not an imbalance solution.
+Option A (PCA) is wrong because dimensionality reduction does not address class imbalance.
+Option B (removing outliers) is wrong because it may worsen imbalance and is not a standard technique for imbalance.
+Option C (cross-validation) is a model evaluation technique, not a solution for imbalance.
+Option D (feature scaling) does not affect class distribution.

 Variation 2.
 A machine learning engineer is performing exploratory data analysis on a dataset containing customer transactions.
 They notice that the target variable is highly imbalanced: 99% of samples belong to class 0 and 1% to class 1.
 Which technique should they use to address this imbalance before training a classification model?